“The best of the best! Beautiful selection and showroom and expert installation.”

 Silestone quartz countertops are strong, durable and beautiful.
-However, one of the most important reasons to choose Silestone quartz over other types of natural stone is that they require far less maintenance and have a wider choice of colors.
+However, one of the most important reasons to choose Silestone over other types of quartz is that they require far less maintenance and have a wider choice of colors.

 What is Silestone?